OpenPeerPower/OpenPeerPower.github.io/getting-started/index.markdown

 This guide will help you get Open Peer Power running on a Raspberry Pi, to create an efficient power management hub.

-Once you finish your alternative installation, you can continue at the [next step][next-step].

 ### Suggested hardware